1. What are your rates?

 7. Do you use headphone or ear bud monitoring systems?

 Yes, our headphones are mostly used for instrumentalists and drummers and ear buds are available for the main performers.

 8. For on location recording, do you use a mobile truck?

 Yes, check out the mobile recording page for more info.

 9. Can you copy CDs and tapes?

 Yes.
-As part of our services we have the equipment to transfer phonograph records to cassette or CD and make small quantity copies of CDs.
+As part of our services we have the equipment to transfer phonograph records to CD and make small quantity copies of CDs.
 You however will be responsible for any copyright expenses.